Energy Bill Discount Scheme

 How much will the Energy Bill Discount Scheme cost?

 According to a government announcement on 9 January 2023, the scheme balances supporting businesses and limiting the taxpayer’s exposure to volatile energy markets.
-The scheme is estimated to cost £5.5bn, significantly cheaper than the £18bn spent on the more generous Energy Bill Discount Scheme.
+The scheme was estimated to cost £5.5bn, significantly cheaper than the £18bn spent on the more generous Energy Bill Discount Scheme.

 Does the Energy Price Guarantee apply to businesses?